sung2063/AndroidSliderViewsLibrary/README.md

 implementation 'com.github.sung2063:AndroidSliderViewsLibrary:1.1'
 ```

 Now you are ready to use SliderView Library.
-You can start creating CarouselView and SlideshowView.
+You can start creating CarouselView and SlideshowView.<br/>
-<br/><br/>

 ### CarouselView

 CarouselView can be used for your application intro and show multiple images or videos in one layout with scrolling.
 CarouselView by Sliders library supports both horizontal and vertical scrolls.